 Read the offer terms and conditions to make sure you qualify before you apply.

 Is Chase extending the credit card signup bonus requirements?
+(Expired)

 Chase is currently allowing new personal and business credit cards opened between January 1, 2020, and March 31, 2020, an additional three months to meet the sign-up bonus spending requirements.
 If you qualify for this extension, Chase will send you an email with the revised bonus offer requirements.